connervieira/Predator/README.md

 ### Well Documented

 Predator's extreme customizability can be a bit overwhelming to new users.
-For this reason, Predator is extensively documented, and comes bundled with step-by-step guides on how to download it, install it, configure it, and run it.
+For this reason, Predator is extensively documented, and comes bundled with step-by-step guides on how to download, install, configure, and run it.

 ### Dependable Alerts

 While it shouldn't be fully relied upon for safety critical tasks, Predator is designed to be extremely dependable regardless.
-When configured appropriately, steps are taken to decrease the likelihood that Predator will fail to alert to a true positive due mistakes in the analysis.
+When configured appropriately, steps are taken to decrease the likelihood that Predator will false negative due mistakes in the analysis.

 ### Adaptive Framerate